February 23, 2017

 - Keep wild animals out of homes by capping chimneys with screens and blocking openings in attics, cellars and porches.
 Ensure trash cans have tight fitting lids.

-- If you observe any stray animals in the area, contact the Halifax Animal Control for assistance at (434) 572-4292.
+- If you observe any stray animals in the area, please contact the Halifax County Animal Control Division for assistance at 434-572-4292.
 Please do not try to trap or handle stray and wild animals.
+If a bat is found indoors and may have had contact with someone, do not release it.
+Please call the Halifax County Animal Control Division at 434-572-4292, to determine if the animal should be picked up and tested for rabies.

 - If you are bitten by a wild or stray animal do not panic.
 Wash the wound(s) thoroughly with warm soapy water and contact animal control, your doctor or the Southside Health District for further recommendations.